 The Club has 44 moorings within Crockerne Pill and Chapel Pill on the River Avon.
 Moorings are allocated at the beginning of the sailing season in March.
 All are mud moorings and boats therefore float in a mud wallow over low water.
 Each mooring is graded for desirability and floating time and allocated according to the points earned by the owner.
 Points can be earned by contributing to the maintenance of the moorings, Club house, or by contributing towards the running of the Club which is self-funding and run by volunteers.
 To be eligible for a club mooring owners must be Club members for at least 6 months and their vessel must carry third party insurance to the value of not less than £2m.
 To allow safe access, the size of boats is normally limited to 33’ (10.15m) in Chapel Pill and 30’ (9.2m) in Crockerne Pill.

 Application forms for moorings are available from the Clubhouse or can be downloaded from the link at the bottom of this page.
-Note: This year moorings allocations night is the 27th of January 2016 Mooring fees are payable in full on the 27th of January and the club reserves the right to charge a returnable berthing deposit.
+Note: Mooring fees are payable in full by the 27th of January and the club reserves the right to charge a returnable berthing deposit.

 The Club provides trot chains which cross the creeks enabling boat owners to attach the risers to their mooring buoys.
 Risers must be chain and attached to the trot chain using a clove hitch to reduce wear.
 The loose end of which must be secured to the riser.
 A mooring buoy capable of lifting the trot chain should be attached to the riser.
 The length of the riser chain should correspond to the draft of the boat normally on the mooring thus ensuring the riser is kept as short as possible to alleviate collisions in high winds.